All right, Obama's approaching 55 minutes on this speech.

 You don't have any your track record.

-Well, I shouldn't have done it because I threatened a guy's false identity and his uh his alternative reality, so I got fired 20 minutes later on a phone by the owner of the uh radio statement.
+Well, I shouldn't have done it because I threatened a guy's false identity and his alternative reality.

 Obama is that guy.

-I hope I never get invited to White House.
+I hope I never get invited to the White House.

 I really do.